Jonesyboy07/Free-BRC-Scheduler/readme.md

 > Player_ID_Fetch - Using player name, fetch a user's ID and then search this.
 This then brings game and match history, and season history.

+> Team_Match_Fetch - Fetches upcoming matches by team name, and stores in "Match_By_Team" in team named json file.

 Discord_Bot: